Azure-Samples/ms-identity-android-java/README.md

 Microsoft provides applications for every mobile platform that allow for the bridging of credentials across applications from different vendors and for enhanced features that require a single secure place from where to validate credentials.
 These are called brokers.
 The brokers available for Android are **Microsoft Authenticator** and **Company Portal**.
 [Learn more about Brokers here.](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-v1-enable-sso-android#single-sign-on-concepts)

 The MSAL for Android will automatically use the broker if they are present on the device.
-Brokers can only be invoked via MSAL.

 > [!NOTE]
-> If you have older versions of **Microsoft Authenticator** app or [Company portal app](https://docs.microsoft.com/en-us/intune-user-help/install-and-sign-in-to-the-intune-company-portal-app-ios) installed in the device where this sample application will be run, then the user will not be able to test the scenarios presented here.
+> If you have older versions of **Microsoft Authenticator** app or [Company portal app](https://docs.microsoft.com/en-us/intune-user-help/install-and-sign-in-to-the-intune-company-portal-app-ios) installed in the device where this sample application will be run, then the user might not be able to test the scenarios presented here.
 Please make sure that you have installed the latest version of Microsoft Authenticator or Company Portal on your device.

 ### Single Account Mode